Tibetan Prayer Wheel in Brass, Sandalwood & Turquoise

 Description

-The prayer wheel, mani chos khor in Tibetan, is a ritual object of Vajrayana Buddhism practiced across Tibet, Nepal, and Bhutan for more than a millennium.
-The cylinder is filled with printed mantras, most commonly Om Mani Padme Hum, and mounted on a spindle so it rotates with a gentle flick of the wrist.
-Each full rotation is considered equivalent to one oral recitation of the mantra within.
+The prayer wheel, known in Tibetan as mani chos khor, is a ritual object of Vajrayana Buddhism practiced across Tibet, Nepal, and Bhutan for more than a millennium.
+The cylinder is filled with printed mantras, most commonly Om Mani Padme Hum, and mounted on a spindle so it rotates with a gentle wrist movement.
 Brass, turquoise, and sandalwood are the classical material combination for handheld prayer wheels: brass for permanence, turquoise for its association with sky and water in Tibetan cosmology, black sandalwood for the handle’s steadying weight and its faint natural fragrance.

 Additional information